-This article about the inspiring Bulgarian student who calls Belfast home was published by the Great British Mag content team on July 26, 2019.
+This article about the inspiring Bulgarian student who calls Belfast home was updated by the Great British Mag content team on 27 January 2021.

 Margarita Petkova was born and raised in Bulgaria, but the 23-year-old now speaks English with a distinct Belfast accent.
 She says it is evidence – along with her enthusiasm for Irish stew and a pint of Guinness – of her love affair with Northern Ireland’s largest city.
 What is Petkova’s journey like from Bulgaria to Belfast?